 This vegan nectarine tart is summery, light and refreshing!
 A crispy shortcrust base with a smooth sweet cashew cream, sweetened and topped with nectarines.

 All year long, I wait for Summer's bountiful supply of stone fruit, mangoes and berries.
 And when Summer hits, I make up for lost time and refuse to have any other fruit in sight!

 This vegan nectarine tart is super easy to make... despite the slighty over-the-top decorations where I was trying to see how many ways I could cut nectarines haha.

-The textures if the tart are totally on point.
+The tart is an explosion of TEXTURE.
 You will get a:

 - Crispy and crumbly shortcrust pastry base